matloff/omsi/README.md

 2. Each time you run your code, it is automatically submitted to the server.

-**IMPORTANT NOTE:**  If the network is busy, there may be a delay of a few seconds, before the submit operation completes and the dialog box comes up.

 <b><i>Viewing a PDF file for consultation:</i></b>

 The instructor may allow you to consult a PDF file to help you during the exam.
 In my case, for instance, my exams are open-book, and the book is in the form of an open-source PDF file, so this OMSI option makes the book available to my students during exams.
-Or your instructor may provide you with a PDF "cheatsheet," saying containing important formulas.
+Or your instructor may provide you with a PDF "cheatsheet," say containing important formulas.

 To view the PDF file, select <strong>File | View PDF</strong>.
 Note